francoisledroff/chezlesbarbus/BigTalk.en.md

 `slide-12` JHipster
 ---

-FLD Yep, that's why to save this sinking ship I use jHipster ?
+`FLD` Yep, that's why to save this sinking ship I use jHipster ?

-RPE JHipster ???
+`RPE` JHipster ???
 WTF is this ? yet an other meta framework to Springboot a Scala container written in JRUby (which in turn runs Groovy plugins ?)

-FLD Almost :) - it's app generator - like jboss forge or appfuse
+`FLD` Almost :) - it's app generator - like jboss forge or appfuse

-RPE ok, if you recall AppFuse you've been doing this/java for too long - time to change job or even retire.
+`RPE` ok, if you recall AppFuse you've been doing this/java for too long - time to change job or even retire.

 `slide-13` Yo JHipster
 ---
-on the contrary, if you re one of the cool kids, you surely know js + yeoman, based on it, fire with yo jhiptser + choose
+`FLD` on the contrary, if you re one of the cool kids, you surely know js + yeoman, based on it, fire with yo jhiptser + choose

 `slide-14` JHipster homepage
 ---

-end up with sleak stack, both lean and up to date, using springboot on the server side + angular on client
+`FLD` end up with sleak stack, both lean and up to date, using springboot on the server side + angular on client

-RPE Cool, with that, you might get some girls, but about security features ?
+`RPE` Cool, with that, you might get some girls, but about security features ?

 `slide-15` Spring Security
 ---

-actually, what was appealing to me was the spring sec plumbering coming with it.
+`FLD` actually, what was appealing to me was the spring sec plumbering coming with it.
 It brings solid foundation for ACL

 `RPE` man in the middle attack